practicalli/clojure/docs/clojure-editors/index.md

 === "Emacs"
     ![GNU Emacs logo](https://raw.githubusercontent.com/practicalli/graphic-design/live/logos/emacs-icon.svg){align=right loading=lazy style="height:128px;width:128px"}

     Emacs is a very powerful editor with thousands of packages enabling a person to do almost any digital task concievable.
 Emacs is highly extensible via the ELisp programming language used to write configuration and the numerous Emacs packages.
-Emacs 28 onward uses Native Compilation of Emacs packages, dramatically speeding up many common tasks.
+Native Compilation of Emacs packages dramatically speeds up many common tasks.

     Emacs uses CIDER and Clojure LSP for a feature rich clojure development experience.

-    Use one of the popular community configurations for Emacs or visit the [CIDER documentation](https://docs.cider.mx/) to learn how to add Clojure support to Emacs.
+    Use one of the popular community configurations for Emacs or visit the [:fontawesome-solid-globe: CIDER documentation](https://docs.cider.mx/) to learn how to add Clojure support to Emacs.

     === "Spacemacs"
         ![Spacemacs logo](https://raw.githubusercontent.com/practicalli/graphic-design/live/logos/spacemacs-logo.svg){align=right loading=lazy style="height:128px;width:128px"}

-        [Spacemacs](https://spacemacs.org/){target=_blank} is a community configuration bringing [Emacs](https://www.gnu.org/software/emacs/){target=_blank} features and [Vim style editing](https://practical.li/spacemacs/spacemacs-basics/evil/){target=_blank} together.
+        [:fontawesome-solid-globe: Spacemacs](https://spacemacs.org/){target=_blank} is a community configuration bringing [:fontawesome-solid-globe: Emacs](https://www.gnu.org/software/emacs/){target=_blank} features and [:fontawesome-solid-book-open: Vim style editing](https://practical.li/spacemacs/spacemacs-basics/evil/){target=_blank} together.
 Spacemacs uses a mnemonic menu system that makes it easy to learn and provides detailed documentation for configuring and using Emacs.

-        [Practicalli Spacemacs](https://practical.li/spacemacs){target=_blank} provides a guide to Clojure development, vim-style editing, documenting with org-mode, Git version control with Magit, Issues & Pull Requests with Forge and dozens of other features.
+        [:fontawesome-solid-book-open: Practicalli Spacemacs](https://practical.li/spacemacs){target=_blank} provides a guide to Clojure development, vim-style editing, documenting with org-mode, Git version control with Magit, Issues & Pull Requests with Forge and dozens of other features.

-        [practicalli/spacemacs.d repository](https://github.com/practicalli/spacemacs.d){target=_blank} contains a customised configuration for Clojure development and supporting tools.
-[Browse the repository online](https://github.com/practicalli/spacemacs.d){target=_blank} or fork / clone the repository
+        [:fontawesome-brands-github: Practicalli Spacemacs Config](https://github.com/practicalli/spacemacs-config){target=_blank} contains a customised configuration for Clojure development and supporting tools.

         === "Free Desktop XDG Config"
             ```bash